 (cover photo: Dodgers Nation)

-This is an extensive update of a piece originally published in November 2017.
+This is an update of a piece originally published in November 2017.

 Tommy John: Early Professional Career

-Thomas Edward John was born on May 22, 1943 in Terre Haute, Indiana.
+Thomas Edward John was born on May 22, 1943, in Terre Haute, Indiana.
 John was a two-sport star at Gerstmeyer High School, excelling at both basketball and baseball.
-He was recruited to play college basketball but when it became clear that a professional hoops career was not in his future, John signed with the Cleveland Indians at the age of 18.
-As a tall, lanky teenager, John had a great curveball in high school but the scouting reports made it clear that he would need to develop his fastball.
+He was recruited to play college basketball, but when it became clear that a professional hoops career was not in his future, John signed up with the Cleveland Indians at the age of 18.
+As a tall, lanky teenager, John had a great curveball in high school, but the scouting reports made it clear that he needed to develop his fastball skills.

 Imgur

 John, at the age of 18, made his professional baseball debut in Dubuque, Iowa (a class D team in the Midwest League).
 The 6’3″ left-hander dominated the Class D hitters, going 10-4 with a 3.17 ERA and 99 strikeouts in 88 innings.
-In 1962, John was in Class A ball (Charleston, West Virginia in the Eastern League); one of his teammates was Luis Tiant, the Cuban right-hander who would go on to win 229 games in the majors.
+In 1962, John was in Class A ball (Charleston, West Virginia, in the Eastern League); one of his teammates was Luis Tiant, the Cuban right-hander who would go on to win 229 games in the majors.
+(Tiant, who passed away last month, is also on the Classic Baseball Hall of Fame ballot).

 John struggled in the early going.
 In essence, he was pitching the way most MLB pitchers do today, using maximum effort on every pitch.
 As he noted in his biography (The Sally and Tommy John Story: Our Life in Baseball), “I was rearing back on every pitch and firing with all my strength at the strike zone.”
 The result was too many balls and bad counts.